owenyeo/tp/docs/UserGuide.md

 #### 3.1.4 Deleting recurring event from user: `rmschedule user`

-Removes the specified recurring item from the specified Person's schedule
+Removes the specified recurring item from your schedule.
+Use it when your schedule changes!

 **Format:** `rmschedule USER type/EVENT_TYPE en/EVENT_NAME`